Please reach us at info@bedfordkennel.ca if you cannot find an answer to your question.

 The only good reason to breed is to improve the breed!
 In order to do this, we try to keep back a puppy from every litter (as every litter was planned for a particular purpose), or forfeit pick puppy to friends/associates in order to make a contribution to the betterment of the breed.
 We're breeding for the “total dog” and feel that being a good show dog and being a healthy and good breeder, shouldn't be mutually exclusive.
 We feel that a dog should be all these things with an excellent temperament to boot.
 Please see Our Story page for more information.

 We are members in good standing (since 2003) with the Canadian Kennel Club (CKC) and the Boston Terrier Club of Canada.
 I (Cassidy) used to be affiliated with a couple of Obedience clubs before getting into breeding.
-Please see our About Us page for more information about our experience.
+Please see Our Story page for more information about our experience.

 Yes!
 In some cases, our breeding stock is also AKC and/or FCI registered if imported.
 All of our puppies are CKC registered and our pet puppies are sold with Limited Registration.